straightVibing/Initial-Report/Initial Report.md

 \end{figure}

+- MFCs oxidise organic components to release electrons and protons @Yujin2019

 The principal components of a Microbial Fuel Cell are an anode and a cathode, @Logan2008.
 These can be arranged in a variety of ways with multiple of either comprising the cell.
 In addition, a membrane can be included to separate anodic and cathodic liquids however these are not preferred as they increase the internal resistance of the cell, reducing electron transfer.

 ## Key Parameters